 How to check my credit score?

 You can contact both Equifax and Trans Union by mailing them a request for your once a year free credit report.
 It might be a month old, but it does have detailed documentation of your entire credit file.
 Or you can subscribe with us to get our Artificial Intelligent (AI) Credit Report Subscription at $24.95 a month.
-The First month, the 6th month and the 12th month are free.
+Month 1, month 6, and month 12 are free.

 Our AI Credit Report will guide you specifically to create a custom plan to better improve your credit file.
 From the varying trade lines you have in your credit file to custom suggestions as to how to improve your current credit status.